aukkwat/graylog3-kubernetes/README.md

-# graylog-kubernetes-mongo
-# graylog cluster in kubernetes (with MongoDB)
+# graylog 3 cluster with MongoDB in Kubernetes (still in development)

 # Steps to install graylog cluster

 ### 1. Make sure kubectl is up and working , connecting to kubenetes